Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 AudioScholar is a standalone application designed to enhance the lecture note-taking process for students.
 It is composed of two main components: a mobile application for Android and a web interface.

 The mobile application, designed for Android devices, is the primary tool for lecture recording and on-the-go interaction.
-It allows students to record lectures in real-time, upload audio files, manage their accounts, configure cloud synchronization, and integrate PowerPoint presentations for enhanced summarization.
+It allows students to record lectures in real-time, browse their library of recordings, play back audio, view AI-generated summaries and user notes, upload audio files, manage their accounts and preferences, configure cloud synchronization, and integrate PowerPoint presentations for enhanced summarization.
 The mobile app is intended for use during or immediately after lectures, providing quick access to recording and core functionalities.

 The web interface, accessible via standard web browsers, serves as a comprehensive platform for reviewing and managing lecture content.
 It allows users to access recordings and summaries, upload audio files, and view learning material recommendations on a larger screen.
 The web interface is designed for in-depth review, study, and management of lecture materials, offering a broader perspective and enhanced accessibility across different devices.